J. R. Sweezy

-Justin Ross "J. R." Sweezy (born April 8, 1989) is a former American football guard.
-He was selected by the Seattle Seahawks in the seventh round, 225th overall, of the 2012 NFL Draft.
-He played college football at NC State.
+Justin Ross "J. R." Sweezy (born April 8, 1989) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the seventh round, 225th overall, of the 2012 NFL draft.
+He played college football for the NC State Wolfpack.

 Early life

-Sweezy was born in North Carolina, to Bryan and Susan Sweezy.
+Sweezy was born in Mooresville, North Carolina, to Bryan and Susan Sweezy.
 He is the older brother of sister Madison Sweezy.
-Sweezy grew up a North Carolina State Wolfpack fan as his grandfather had previously played fullback for NC State.
-As a linebacker at Mooresville High School, his junior year he recorded 115 tackles, eight tackles-for-loss, and three sacks.
+Sweezy grew up a North Carolina State Wolfpack fan, as his grandfather had previously played fullback for North Carolina State.
+As a linebacker at Mooresville High School in Mooresville, his junior year he recorded 115 tackles, eight tackles-for-loss, and three sacks.
 His senior year he recorded 195 tackles, 14 tackles-for-loss, six sacks, and four forced fumbles in 12 games.
-He also wrestled in high school, winning the 2007 North Carolina class 3A heavyweight state championship.
+He also wrestled in high school, winning the 2007 North Carolina 3A 285-pound state championship.

 College career

 Sweezy played 35 games with 20 starts playing linebacker, defensive end, and defensive tackle at NC State, starting every game his junior and senior seasons.
 He recorded 86 tackles (65 solo), 22 tackles-for-loss, 11.0 sacks, 33 quarterback pressures, three passes defended, two forced fumbles and two fumble recoveries.
 He was voted team captain his senior season and was selected honorable mention All-ACC his junior year.